FIL2109 – Major - Metaphysics

 Teaching

-12 double sessions that will be a combination of seminars and lecture.
+14 double sessions that will be a combination of seminars and lecture.
+The teaching will take place twice a week during the first part of the semester.

 The course has the following compulsory activities: